BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 In this section, we will introduce new concepts that will help you understand how Reach works.

-Reach can be in two states :
+Reach can be in two states:
 - Local step
 - Consensus step

 The majority of DAPPs include a creator, an actor, a wager, and a condition.
 Before a contract becomes autonomous, the creator publishes the wager and condition criteria.
 Once the creator has done this, they have no control over the outcome and cannot pause the contract once it has begun.
-The bidder can view the contract on the blockchain and decide whether or not to participate.
+The bidder can view the contract on the blockchain and decide whether to participate.

 Local steps are performed locally by a single actor, whereas consensus steps are performed on the blockchain in consensus.
 Local steps exist to ensure that each actor is unaware of what any other actor is up to in order to improve anonymity and security.